drudru/ansi_up/Readme.md

+# ansi_up.js

 _ansi_up_ is a simple library for converting text embedded with ANSI terminal color commands into HTML spans that render the proper coloring.
+It also properly escapes HTML unsafe characters (&,<,>,etc.) into their proper HTML representation.
+In addition, it can also make any URLs actual URL links.

 This is compliant with AMD (require.js).
 This code has been used in production since early 2012.
-This is a new project, but I will actively maintain it and welcome all feedback.
+This project is actively maintained and welcomes all feedback.
 Thanks for reading.

 Turn this: